encode/django-rest-framework/docs/api-guide/viewsets.md

         def get_queryset(self):
             return self.request.user.accounts.all()

-Note however that upon removal of the `queryset` property from your `ViewSet`, any associated [router][routers] will be unable to derive the base_name of your Model automatically, and so you you will have to specify the `base_name` kwarg as part of your [router registration][routers].
+Note however that upon removal of the `queryset` property from your `ViewSet`, any associated [router][routers] will be unable to derive the base_name of your Model automatically, and so you will have to specify the `base_name` kwarg as part of your [router registration][routers].

 Also note that although this class provides the complete set of create/list/retrieve/update/destroy actions by default, you can restrict the available operations by using the standard permission classes.